 That evening, I got a nice hair cut and everything.

+When I was walking to a shop near my college, someone who looked like he-man hauled me into a jeep.
 I had heard that she has an elder brother who is the biggest bully in his college.
 One friend of hers had once told me: “You don’t mess with people like him.”
 I sat in the jeep thinking, “But, I did not know that she had such a big bull-like brother.”
-When I got back to my senses, I understood that it was a police jeep.
+When I came back to my senses, I understood that it was a police jeep.
 They were not willing to tell me why I was hauled into the jeep.
-Soon, many of my batch-mates would join me, and we were taken to the police station.
+Soon, many of my batch-mates joined me, and we were taken to the police station.

 The next day, we walked into the office of the Principal.
 A boy said, “This is not fair.
 It is your responsibility to take care of us.”
 Another boy said, “We do not mind anything.
 But, what we cannot bear is that this happened to Shanu.
 We have never seen him doing anything wrong.
 It is laughable to think that he would pass lewd comments at girls.
 And, I—I have never ragged anyone.
 If I had ragged my juniors, I would have been a much happier boy today.
 The reason I am sad today is that I have never ragged anyone.”
 I pressed my fingers on the chair, and pinched myself to suppress my laughter.
 The principal was silent, and not judgmental about what had happened.
 He looked at me, and smiled.
 By then, my eidetic memory had made me a mini-celebrity in my college.
 Then he said loosely, with a bored look on his face “The police has their own way of doing things”.
-Years later, when I hear sentimentalists prating that it is a virtue to not be judgmental, I would remember the face of our Principal.
+Years later, when I heard sentimentalists whining that it is a virtue to not be judgmental, I remembered the face of our Principal.

-But, what I still find inexplicable is that it took me many years to carry out my promise.
+But, what I still find inexplicable is that it took me so many years to carry out my promise.